JHSletten/Tower_of_Py/README.md

 # Tower_of_Py
 #### A CS101 final project through Codecademy

 **The Tower of Py** is a simple text based fantasy computer game.
-You can pick one of three classes to play (Fighter, Wizard, Paladin) and attempt tp fight your way through challenging encounters in the Tower of Py.
+You can pick one of three classes to play (Fighter, Wizard, Paladin) and attempt to fight your way through challenging encounters in the Tower of Py.

-The program is written entirely in Python and is played in the command line.
+The program is written entirely in Python 3.9 (Windows) and is played in the command line.
 To play the game you need to download these files:
 * classes.py
 * functions.py
 * materials.py
-* run.py)
+* run.py
 You access the game itself by running the run.py file.

 #### My experience and purpose for making this game: